Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Impact on listingNoneMultiple returns can suppress listing ranking

 The data gap on Amazon is significant for a clothing brand.
 Understanding why customers return — wrong size, colour different from photography, fabric feel — is the information that drives product development decisions.
-Amazon’s return data does not provide this at a useful resolution.
+Amazon’s return data doesn’t provide this at a useful resolution.

 On Shopify, direct customer communication on returns produces the exact product feedback that informs tech pack decisions on the reorder.
-That feedback loop does not exist on Amazon.
+That feedback loop doesn’t exist on Amazon.

 Head-to-Head Comparison